jess-sol/restic-k8s/readme.md

 ---

-**BackupSchedule** - Defines what will get backed up (via a list of field and label selectors), when (via an interval scheduling syntax), and where to (via a secret reference describing the destination Restic repo).
-Also may configure common cleanup tasks for the Restic repository, such as pruning and checking (Not implemented yet).
+**BackupSchedule** - Defines what will get backed up (via a list of field and label selectors known as plans), when (via an interval scheduling syntax), and where to (via a secret reference describing the destination Restic repo).
+Also may configure common cleanup tasks for the Restic repository, such as pruning and checking (Not implemented).
+Settings of the first matching plan will be used for PVCs in multiple plans.

 **BackupSet** - Defines a set of *BackupJobs* which are grouped together in a single run of a *BackupSchedule*.
 Currently it's not possible to create a